erhan3861/M7L3/README.md

 # M7L3
-This repo is about speecrecognition with python
+This repo is about speechrecognition with python